-Stock-based compensation expense included in our Consolidated Statements of Operations for stock options was \$2.7 million, \$2.1 million and \$1.0 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-The total grant date fair value of options vested during the year was \$2.3 million, \$1.5 million and \$0.8 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+Stock options issued to participants other than non-employees typically vest over three or four years and typically have a contractual term of seven or ten years.
+Stock-based compensation expense included in our Consolidated Statements of Operations for stock options was \$4.0 million, \$2.7 million and \$2.1 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+The total grant date fair value of options vested during the year was \$3.0 million, \$2.3 million and \$1.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.

-At December 31, 2019, there was approximately \$6.6 million of total unrecognized pre-tax stock option expense under our equity compensation plans, which is expected to be recognized on a straight-line basis over a weighted-average period of 2.5 years.
+At December 31, 2020, there was approximately \$7.7 million of total unrecognized pre-tax stock option expense under our equity compensation plans, which is expected to be recognized on a straight-line basis over a weighted-average period of 2.0 years.

-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option pricing model.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option pricing model, other than options that have a market-based vesting condition, which are valued using the Monte Carlo Simulation model.
 Annually, we make predictive assumptions regarding future stock price volatility, dividend yield, expected term and forfeiture rate.
 The dividend yield assumption is based on expected annual dividend yield on the grant date.
 To date, no dividend on common stock has been paid by us.
 Expected volatility was estimated using the average historical volatility of public companies of similar size and industry over the similar period as the expected term assumption used for our options.
 The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term of the options for each option group.
 We use the "simplified method" to determine the expected term of the stock option grants.
 We utilize this method because we do not have sufficient public company exercise data in which to make a reasonable estimate.